 Almost all prospective residents begin their journey with an online search and/or a visit to a website, even if they find the apartment building walking by.
 For this reason, the top of the funnel begins with Unique Site Visitors (USVs) and concludes with lease execution—the final step before the resident moves into their new home.

 Each stage in the funnel serves as part of the roadmap of a resident’s leasing journey.
 These five key stages function as levers in your resident acquisition marketing and leasing funnel—each step acts as a gateway to the next until your properties’ vacancies are filled.
+Let’s take them one by one.

 1. Unique Site Visitors (USV)